 Yang Min Hyeok to Tottenham Hotspur: Overview and Timeline

 Since the start of the K League 2024 season, you could tell that Yang Min Hyeok was destined for greatness.
 The young 17 year old, in his second ever professional match for Gangwon FC, scored in the second minute and played 90′ against Jeju FC in a 4-2 loss for his team.
-For those of you not familiar with the K League, this does not happen often – teenagers playing full time in the K League is rare by itself (it’s getting better though so maybe this view is slightly outdated, but it’s still true).
+For those of you not familiar with the K League, this does not happen often – teenagers playing full time in the K League is rare by itself (until just a few years ago aspiring footballers legally couldn’t sign a professional contract until age 18 – this is getting better though so maybe this view is slightly outdated, but it’s still true).
 Seeing youngsters play so well, so naturally against much older, established K League veterans – even rarer.
 As the season went on he would become Gangwon FC’s star player, currently on 7 goals and 3 assists in 24 matches, having won numerous Young Player of the Month awards and becoming the youngest goalscorer in K League history.
-In May he absolutely embarrassed Kim Jin Su, the national team starting left back, as well as other Jeonbuk defenders in a 2-1 win (man oh man was that satisfying to watch).
+In May he absolutely embarrassed Kim Jin Su, once the national team starting left back, as well as other Jeonbuk defenders in a 2-1 win (man oh man was that satisfying to watch).
 The dribbling, the speed, the flair, the finishing – this kid had it all, and when May-June rolled around it was extremely obvious who was going to win the K League young player of the year at the end of the season.

 Now that we established that Yang Min Hyeok’s career is already off to an unusually good start for K League standards and a super unique one (for the better), let’s talk about this transfer saga.
 In late June rumors were circulating that a London EPL team was trying to sign YMH: